noorulhuda-creator/My-Portfolio/README.md

 # My-Portfolio
-This is my portfolio which tells you about my skills and the technoogies I have experience with.
+This is my portfolio which tells you about my skills and the technologies I have used.
+Front end development is my passion.